bbmokhtari/django-translations/docs/reference/utils.rst

           langs=['de']
       )

-   To get the :term:`purview` of an entity and a :term:`relations hierarchy` of it:
+   To get the purview of an entity and a relations hierarchy of it:

    .. testcode:: _get_purview.1